open-data-science/ultimate_posts/COVID_2019/README.md

 [All related itmes on kaggle by covid19 tag](https://www.kaggle.com/tags/covid19)

-### If you did some work related on covid-19, don't be shy to use opportunity get free tools
+### If you did some work related on COVID-19, don't be shy to use opportunity: get free tools

 - [Free Gitkraken Pro](https://www.gitkraken.com/pro-for-a-cure), most popular and powerfull git GUI manager